HPI-Information-Systems/GenderAnalysis/README.md

 `helpers/GenderAPI`.

 ### Run the gender analysis
-After having one or more lists of gender-annotated first names under `helpers/GenderAPI`, run the following command with the path to a specific file or to a directory to use all files in there to do the gender analysis.
+After receiving one or more lists of gender-annotated first names under `helpers/GenderAPI`, run the following command with the path to a specific file or to a directory to use all files in there to do the gender analysis.

 ```pipenv run python3 analyse_dblp_data.py analyse-data helpers/GenderAPI/``` OR